Missouri State Capitol: Interior

-Tourism

-The capitol is Jefferson City's leading tourist attraction.
-It is a destination for school groups who arrive by busloads, particularly during General Assembly sessions.
-Students fill the galleries to watch the Senate and House of Representatives in action.

-History of the structure
+History

 The present capitol, completed in 1917 and occupied the following year, is the third capitol in Jefferson City and the sixth in Missouri history.

+Previous capitols

 The first seat of state government was housed in the Mansion House, located at Third and Vine Streets in St. Louis and the second one was in the Missouri Hotel located at Main and Morgan Streets in St. Charles.
-St. Charles was designated as the temporary capital of the state in 1821 and remained the seat of government until 1826.
+St. Charles was designated as the temporary capital of the new 24th State in 1821 and remained the seat of government for five more years until 1826.

-It was decided that the capitol should be located more in the center of the state and specifically that it should be located on the Missouri River within 40 mi of the mouth of the Osage.
+It was decided that the capitol should be located more in the center of the state and specifically that it should be located on the Missouri River within 40 mi of the mouth of the Osage River.
 A group was sent out to survey various locations.
-The present location on top of the bluffs in Jefferson City was chosen because it afforded the best view of the Missouri River of any place which they had seen within the limits prescribed by the Constitution.
+The present location on top of the bluffs in current Jefferson City was chosen because it afforded the best view of the Missouri River of any place which they had seen within the limits prescribed by the Constitution.